MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

 ^ This is an article that came across my feed the other day, and this affects users in Russia
   - But how easy would it be for this to happen to any package?
-  - It's a littel crazy that we've built on entire software supply chain the pinky-promise that nothing malicious will get uploaded.
+  - It's sort of crazy that we've built an entire software supply chain on the promise that nothing malicious will get uploaded.

 ---